jack-willturner/pytorch-onnx-tvm/README.md

 # pytorch-onnx-tvm
-PyTorch -> ONNX -> TVM for autotuning
+Want to see how well TVM can optimise your neural network (or some subsection of your neural network) for different bits of hardware but have it specified in PyTorch?
+This project exports your PyTorch models to ONNX and imports them to TVM for autotuning.

 ## Generate ONNX files